 Encoder Cables: How to Specify the Right Signal Cable

 An encoder cable transmits encoder output, which may include multiple channels, to a control device.
-Encoder cable signal transmission can be degraded by a number of factors including, long transmission runs, high cable capacitance and extreme EMI.
+Encoder cable signal transmission can be degraded by many factors including, long transmission runs, high cable capacitance and extreme EMI.
 Properly specified, your encoder cabling can compensate for all three of these issues.

 The choice of encoder cable depends upon the conditions of the application but there are a few rules of thumb:

 - Twisted-pair wiring minimizes inductance and capacitance in the cable.
 Installing this type of encoder wiring is particularly important over long distances.

 - Use a minimum of 24-gauge wire.

 - Shielding is essential for noise immunity.
 A cable that is shielded overall is the bare minimum but in a high-noise environment, individually-shielded wires should be considered.

 - To minimize voltage drop over long reaches, choose cable with low resistance and low capacitance